Escaping Saddle Points in Distributed Newton's Method with Communication Efficiency and Byzantine Resilience: Experimental Results

-In Figure~\ref{fig:cubic}, we show the performance of our algorithm in non-Byzantine setup $(\alpha= \beta=0)$.
-In the top row of Figure~\ref{fig:cubic}, we plot the classification accuracy on test data of both `a9a' and `w8a' datasets for logistic regression problem and in the bottom row of Figure~\ref{fig:cubic}, we plot the function value of the non-convex robust linear regression problem defined in equation ~\eqref{eq:robustlin} for training data of `a9a' and `w8a' datasets.
-We choose the learning rate $\eta_k=1$ and the parameter $\lambda=1$ and $M=\{10,15,20\}$.

-Next, we show the effectiveness of our algorithm in Byzantine setup.
+First, we demonstrate Algorithm~\ref{alg:main_algo} in the presence of Byzantine machines and compressed update.
+For compression, each worker applies compression operator of QSGD \cite{qsgd}.
+For a given vector $\x \in \mathbb{R}^d, [Q(\x)]_i=\|\x\|_2 \text{sign}(\x_i)\times \text{Ber}(|\x_i|/\|x\|_2)$ for all $i \in [d]$.
 In this work, we consider the following four Byzantine attacks: (1) `Gaussian Noise attack': where the Byzantine worker machines add Gaussian noise to the update.
 (2) `Random label attack': where the Byzantine worker machines train and learn based on random labels instead of the proper labels.
 (3) `Flipped label attack': where (for Binary classification) the Byzantine worker machines flip the labels of the data and learn based on wrong labels.
 (4) `Negative update attack': where the Byzantine workers computes the update $\s$ (here solves the sub-problem in Eq.~\eqref{eq:sub}) and communicates $-c*\s$ with $c\in (0,1)$ making the direction of the update opposite of the actual one.

-We show the classification accuracy on testing data of `a9a' and `w8a' dataset for logistic regression problem in Figure ~\ref{fig:logbyz} and training function loss of `a9a' and `w8a' dataset for robust linear regression problem in the Figure~\ref{fig:robustbyz}.
-It is evident from the plots that a simple \emph{norm based thresholding} makes the learning algorithm robust.
-We choose the parameters $\lambda=1, M=10$, learning rate $\eta_k=1$, fraction of the Byzantine machines $\alpha=\{.1,.15,.2\}$ and $\beta= \alpha + \frac{2}{m}$.
+In Figure ~\ref{fig:comprobustbyz}, we plot the function value of the robust linear regression problem for 'flipped labels` and 'negative update` attacks with compressed update for both `w8a' and `a9a' dataset.
+We choose the parameters $\lambda=1, M=10$, learning rate $\eta_k=1$, $\alpha=\{.1,.15,.2\}$ and $\beta= \alpha + \frac{2}{m}$, where number of worker machines $m=20$.
+The results with Gaussian and random labels attacks are shown in Appendix.

-We also compare our algorithm with ByzantinePGD \cite{dong}.
-For both the algorithms, we choose $\ell_2$ norm of the gradient as a stopping criteria and compute the number of times the worker machines communicate with the center machine as a measure of communication cost and convergence rate.
-We choose $R=10,r=5,Q=10,T_{th}=10$ and `co-ordinate wise Trimmed mean ' for Byzantine resilience (see the algorithm in \cite{dong}).
-For our algorithm, we choose $M=10,\lambda=1$ in the non-Byzantine setup.
-The ByzantinePGD algorithm requires $257$ rounds of communications ($157 $ rounds for reaching the stopping criteria and $100$ rounds for the `Escape' sub-routine to check whether it is a `saddle point') where our algorithm requires only $7$ rounds of communication.
-We choose `w8a' dataset for non-convex robust linear regression problem.
-Eventhough ByzantinePGD does not require the computation of Hessian and cubic sub-problem solving, our algorithm outperforms by a lot ($36$x) in terms of communication rounds.
-In the Appendix, we provide results in Byzantine settings.